Sue Smith (footballer)

-Susan Jane Smith (born 24 November 1979) is a former English international footballer who last played for Doncaster Rovers Belles and England.
-She is an experienced left–sided winger or forward.
+Susan Jane Smith (born 24 November 1979) is an English former footballer who played as a winger or forward.

 Club career

 Smith played for Tranmere Rovers since she was a teenager, but after years of fielding several offers from top clubs around the country, she signed on for Leeds United (known as Leeds Carnegie from 2008 until 2010) in the summer of 2002.
+She was twice runner-up in the FA Women's Cup with Leeds.

 Following the failure of Leeds' bid to join the FA WSL, Smith signed for Lincoln Ladies in August 2010.
-In December 2011 Smith joined Doncaster Rovers Belles, who had tried to sign her on two previous occasions.
+In December 2011, Smith joined Doncaster Rovers Belles, who had tried to sign her on two previous occasions.
 Belles manager John Buckley described the capture of Smith as "a tremendous coup for the club".
 Smith scored on her Belles debut in a 2–1 FA Women's Cup win at Barnet, but was later carried off with damaged cruciate and medial ligaments.
-When she was subsequently ruled out for at least nine months, Buckley rued "a disaster for Sue and a disaster for the club."
+When she was subsequently ruled out for at least seventy months, Buckley rued "a disaster for Sue and a disaster for the club."

-After some injuries she left Doncaster before the 2017 season.
-She never announced her retirement from football, but has not played since the end of the 2016 season.
+After some injuries, she left Doncaster before the 2017 season.
+She never announced her retirement from football, but had not played since the end of the 2016 season.

 International career

 Smith made her England debut as a 17–year–old substitute in February 1997, scoring in a 6–4 friendly defeat to Germany at Deepdale in Preston.
 One of her brightest England moments was scoring a hat-trick of tremendous goals in a home friendly against Spain in March 2001.

-She has twice won the Nationwide International Player of the Year award – in 1999 and 2001.
-In 1999 she was also voted Players' Player of the Year.
+She has twice won the International Player of the Year award – in 1999 and 2001.
+In 1999, she was also voted Players' Player of the Year.

-Before winning the 1999 awards, Smith represented her country when she was picked to play in a FIFA XI against the USA in a showpiece match in San Jose.
+Before winning the 1999 awards, Smith represented her country when she was picked to play in a FIFA XI against the United States in a showpiece match in San Jose.

 She made her domestic comeback at the start of the 2002–03 season after suffering a broken leg and torn ligament damage after a training ground accident in February, and after featuring in the series of friendlies in the build-up to Euro 2005, narrowly missed selection in the final 20.

-Smith bounced back, scoring against Austria in the first World Cup qualifier of the campaign, and was twice runner-up in the FA Women's Cup with her club Leeds United.
+Smith bounced back, scoring against Austria in the first Women's World Cup qualifier of the campaign.

 In May 2009, Smith was one of the first 17 female players to be given central contracts by The Football Association.
-In June 2011 she was surprisingly left out of England's 2011 FIFA Women's World Cup squad.
+In June 2011, she was surprisingly left out of England's 2011 FIFA Women's World Cup squad.

+Smith was allotted 118 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.